About the Author

 - Might have too many hobbies to the point they clash with everything

-- Tries to embrace pragmatism in life as much as possible
+- Tries to embrace pragmatism in life as much as possible (while trying to avoid as much bad stuff as possible)

 Then, here's the list of shit I like: